woodpecker-ci/plugin-s3/docs.md

       strip_prefix: public/
 ```

-Configure the plugin to exclude files from upload:
+Configure the plugin to exclude files from upload and compress:

 ```yml
 pipeline: